 INTERNAL CONTROLS

 The University Controller will establish a system of internal controls and operational procedures, which will be documented in writing.
-The controls will be designed to prevent losses of public funds arising from fraud, employee error, and misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by University employees.
+The controls will be designed to prevent losses of public funds arising from fraud, employee error, and misrepresentation by third parties, or imprudent actions by employees and officers of the university.

 CONTINUING EDUCATION

-Investment Committee members and University employees responsible for making investment decisions will annually complete eight hours of continuing education in subjects or courses of study related to investment practices and procedures.
+University employees responsible for making investment decisions will annually complete eight hours of continuing education in pertinent subjects or courses of study.

 REPORTING